Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 How do AI tools help fashion brands sell across borders?

 AI closes two expensive gaps.
-Conversational AI like Zipchat answers shopper questions in 95+ languages instantly, so a customer abroad is never left stuck.
+Conversational AI like Zipchat answers shopper questions in any language instantly, can read a photo to advise on sizing, and recovers carts, so a customer abroad is never left stuck.
 AI photography platforms like Ayna generate market-appropriate product imagery without a new physical shoot per region, keeping catalogs fresh and locally relevant.

 Why do international shoppers abandon carts more often?

 Unexpected costs are the main driver.
-Extra costs such as shipping, tax, and fees are the top abandonment reason cited by shoppers worldwide.
-Cross-border orders add customs charges on top, so tools that show full landed cost at checkout, such as Shopify Markets, Global-e, or Easyship, directly protect conversion.
+Extra costs such as shipping, tax, and fees are the top non-browsing abandonment reason, cited by 39% of shoppers (Baymard Institute, 2025).
+Cross-border orders add customs duties on top, so tools that show full landed cost at checkout, such as Shopify Markets, Global-e, or Easyship, directly protect conversion.

-How much budget should a Shopify fashion brand set aside for these AI apps?
+How much budget should a Shopify fashion brand set aside for these apps?

-Several of the apps here have meaningful free tiers (Shopify Markets, Weglot, Easyship, Kiwi, Klaviyo, Zipchat).
-A realistic growth-stage starting budget is $200 to $400 per month, covering Zipchat Starter, Kiwi Ultimate, Klaviyo, and Loox Beginner, plus Ayna image packs as you produce content.
+Several of the apps here have meaningful free or low-cost tiers (Shopify Markets, Weglot, Easyship, Kiwi, Klaviyo).
+A realistic growth-stage starting budget is $200 to $400 per month, covering Zipchat (from $49/month), Kiwi Ultimate, Klaviyo, and Loox Beginner, plus Ayna image packs as you produce content.
 Global-e earns its place once cross-border volume is established.

 About the author Janhvi Ayna